Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 Why Should I Use 10W-40?

 10W-40 will have a higher viscosity at operating temperatures than 10W-30.
-Oil that is able to maintain its thickness at high operating temperatures has many benefits to show for.
+Motor oil that is able to maintain its thickness at high operating temperatures has many benefits to show for.

 Generally Better In Warm Weather